Department of Geology and Geophysics

 Modern earth science is quantitative, process-oriented, and multi-faceted, demanding a global, interdisciplinary approach.
 As a graduate student at UW, you'll work closely with faculty who are tackling some of the most important problems in earth science today, from quantifying the strength of plate boundaries to developing strategies for sequestration of carbon from Earth's atmosphere.
 Some of these problems are best addressed in our backyard — the fabulous natural laboratory of the Rocky Mountains — but many require research in more distant locales.
 At UW, you get the best of both worlds.

-If you're looking for graduate school opportunities, we invite you to contact the faculty_member(s) working on the topics that interest you.
-Here are some of the many exciting opportunities for 2023
+If you're looking for graduate school opportunities, we encourage you to contact the faculty_member(s) working on the topics that interest you.
+Below are just some of the many exciting opportunities for 2024- we'll continue to update this list as the semester progresses.

 Department of Geology and Geophysics